 We are seeking additional content for the platform. ???

-You say they haven’t gotten content, but isn’t it true that they reached agreement with Artisan, MGM, Universal and _?
+You claim that Blockbuster hasn’t secured content, but isn’t it true that they reached agreement with Artisan, MGM, Universal and Trimark?

-for the trial
+Blockbuster has secured some movie content from various studios for the trial, but the agreements cover only a limited selection of titles.

 Sources say that the delivery is not working and that the service launched too early.
 How do you respond?

+Initial results from our trial show that the technology is working well.
+Consumers like the concept but they want better movie selection.
 This was a technical trial and the technology has been perfected throughout the trial.

 What happens to all of the trial customers?

+The trials in New York, Portland, Ore., Salt Lake City and Seattle will continue through the end of March.
+We are working with Blockbuster and the various distribution providers to explore options for trial customers after the trail period ends.

+What happens to the Blockbuster entertainment on demand service and Enron’s rollout plans?

+Enron and Blockbuster are continuing to evaluate future plans for rolling out the service.

-Use when/if contract is terminated—assumes no joint statement by Enron and Blockbuster (with approval of chairman’s office/EBS Digital management only)
+Use when/if contract is terminated—assumes no joint statement by Enron and Blockbuster (with approval of chairman’s office/EBS Digital management only):

 Must be rewritten if joint announcement with Blockbuster is planned.